timescale/docs/timescaledb/how-to-guides/connecting/dbeaver.md

     it is marked as `Running`.
 1. Click the name of the service you want to connect to, and take a note of the `Host`, `Port`, `Database name`, and `Username`.
-1. Navigate to the `Operations` tab, and click `Reset password`.
+1. (Optinal) If you do not know the password for the service, navigate to the `Operations` tab, and click `Reset password`.
 You can choose your own password for the service, or allow Timescale Cloud to generate a secure password for you.
 Take a note of your new password.
 1. Start `DBeaver`.